Archive for category Vespa

 On last sunday, together with Egidio and Andrea, two members of the Vespa Club Como, I attended the 7th National Vespa Meeting organized by the Vespa Club Mantova, a town that reserved for me some other pleasant surprises thanks to the Saturn Project.

-The day was intense and focused on the local gastronomy, as you can see in the 50 photos of the gallery dedicated to the event, and was even more pleasant due to the fact that I finally met again the three Vespa-fans from Mantua I met by chance in Tuscany during the Vespatour: Alberto, Angelo and Claudio.
+The day was intense and even more pleasant thanks to the fact that I finally met again the three Vespa riders from Mantua I met by chance in Tuscany during the Vespatour: Alberto, Angelo and Claudio. 😀

 To them I send special thanks for their welcoming and see you soon to the next meeting, the Vespa World Days in San Marino!